Search and Seizure Summary #

 (iii) the search is carried out in a reasonable manner.

-In Hunter, the Supreme Court held a reasonable search is one conducted pursuant to a warrant (or prior authorization), issued by an independent party acting judicially, on the standard of reasonable and probable grounds (i.e., reasonable grounds to believe an offence has been committed and evidence is likely to be found in the place to be searched).1
+In Hunter, the Supreme Court held that a law authorizing a search in the context of a criminal investigation will be reasonable where it requires a warrant (or prior authorization), issued by an independent party acting judicially, on the standard of reasonable and probable grounds (i.e., reasonable grounds to believe an offence has been committed and evidence is likely to be found in the place to be searched).4

 The Court in Hunter also held that a warrantless search is prima facie unreasonable, but it may still be reasonable under section 8 in some circumstances.

-To assess whether a (new) law authorizing a search is ‘reasonable’, the court asks whether it strikes an appropriate balance between the state interest in search in that context and the privacy interest at issue.
+To assess whether a (new) law authorizing a search is ‘reasonable’, a court must ask whether the law at issue strikes an appropriate balance between the state interest in search in that context and the privacy interest at issue.
 (Hunter)

 Dickson J indicated in Hunter that in a context in which the state has a heightened interest in search and a person’s EP is relatively low and the form of search authorized is not highly invasive, it may be reasonable to depart from the 3 requirements in Hunter—and to allow, for example, for a warrantless search on a standard lower than RPG.